llllingllll/Trispend-site/docs/terms.md

 Welcome to Trispend.
 By using the app, you agree to these Terms.

 ## 1. About the Service
 Trispend is an expense tracker for trips and everyday travel.
-It lets you record expenses, view summaries, and (if enabled) collaborate and sync across devices.
+It lets you record expenses, view summaries, manage categories and payment methods, and split costs among participants.

 ## 2. Eligibility & Account
 You may use the Service only if you can form a binding contract and agree to these Terms and our Privacy Policy.
 You must be at least 13 years old (or the age required in your jurisdiction).
 Keep your device and sign‑in credentials secure.
 You are responsible for activity under your account.